laur89/docker-borg-mysql-backup/README.md

     arguments:
       -h                      show help and exit
+      -d                      automatically restore mysql database from dumped file; if this option is provided and archive doesn't contain exactly one dump-file, it's an error; be careful, this is a destructive operation!
-      -d                      automatically restore mysql database from dumped file; if this option is given and archive contains no sql dumps, it's an error;
+      -g                      automatically restore postgresql database from dumped file; if this option is provided and archive contains no sql dumps, it's an error;
-                              be careful, this is destructive operation!
+                              be careful, this is a destructive operation!
       -c CONTAINERS           comma-separated container names to stop before the restore begins;
                               note they won't be started afterwards, as there might be need to restore other data (only sql dumps are restored automatically);